 Certificate of Compliance

 Customers using a HETAS Registered Installer in England and Wales will be given a HETAS Certificate of Compliance (Building Regulation Compliance Certificate) by the installer on the completion of installation work or through the post if the installer notifies the installation online.
 This is of vital importance in demonstrating that the installation was carried out by a competent installer working for a HETAS registered business and complies with the relevant Building Regulations.
 The information on the certificate is used to record your installation, and in England & Wales it is used to notify your Local Authority Building Control Department (LABC) of the work that was undertaken.
-This ‘self certification’ by competent registered installers takes the place of a Local Authority Building Notice which could cost you a significant amount of money, this can vary by region and the cost of the work being carried out.
+This ‘self certification’ by competent Registered Installers takes the place of a Local Authority Building Notice which could cost you a significant amount of money, this can vary by region and the cost of the work being carried out.
 The HETAS installer is charged a small fee by HETAS for this service, but much less than the charges incurred if you seek a Building Notice via the Local Authority.
-The information is required to validate household insurance and will be required by Solicitors in any home selling process.
-Failure to notify the Local Authority, can be an offence resulting in enforcement action being taken against the Householders and/or the installer, this could cost anything up to £5000.
+The information can be required to validate household insurance and will be required by Solicitors in any home selling process.
+Failure to notify the Local Authority can be an offence resulting in enforcement action being taken against the Householders and/or the installer; this could cost anything up to £5000.
 Regulations and certification vary by regions, consumers in Scotland, Northern Ireland, Republic of Ireland and Isle of Man should contact their relevant Local Authority prior to commencing any installation work as HETAS installers cannot self-certificate their work in these regions.